-We confront an issue of first impression in Delaware-the validity of a corporation's self-tender for its own shares which excludes from participation a stockholder making a hostile tender offer for the company's stock.
+We confront an issue of first impression in Delaware -- the validity of a corporation's self-tender for its own shares which excludes from participation a stockholder making a hostile tender offer for the company's stock.

-The Court of Chancery granted a preliminary injunction to the plaintiffs.
-Mesa Petroleum Co., Mesa Asset Co., Mesa Partners II, and Mesa Eastern, Inc. (collectively "Mesa") 1, enjoining an exchange offer of the defendant, Unocal Corporation (Unocal) for its own stock.
-The trial court concluded that a selective exchange offer, excluding Mesa, was legally impermissible.
-We cannot agree with such a blanket rule.
+The Court of Chancery granted a preliminary injunction to the plaintiffs, Mesa Petroleum Co., Mesa Asset Co., Mesa Partners II, and Mesa Eastern, Inc. (collectively "Mesa")1, enjoining an exchange offer of the defendant, Unocal Corporation (Unocal) for its own stock.
+The trial court concluded that selective exchange offer, excluding Mesa, was legally We cannot agree with such a blanket rule. impermissible.
 The factual findings of the Vice Chancellor, fully supported by the record, establish that Unocal's board, consisting of a majority of independent directors, acted in good faith, and after reasonable investigation found that Mesa's tender offer was both inadequate and coercive.
 Under the circumstances the board had both the power and duty to oppose a bid it perceived to be harmful to the corporate enterprise.
-On this record we are satisfied that the device Unocal adopted is reasonable in relation to the threat posed, and that the board acted in the proper exercise of sound business judgment.
-We will not substitute our views for those of the board if the latter's decision can be "attributed to any rational business purpose."
+On this record we are satisfied that the device Unocal adopted is reasonable in relation to the threat posed, and that the board acted in the proper exercise of sound business judgment. will not substitute our views for those of the board if the latter's decision can be "attributed to any rational business purpose."
 Sinclair Oil Corp. v.
-Levien, Del.Supr., 280 A.2d 717, 720 (1971).
-Accordingly, we reverse the decision of the Court of Chancery and order the preliminary injunction vacated.2
+Levien, Del.
+Supr., 280 A.2d

-- T. Boone Pickens, Jr., is President and Chairman of the Board of Mesa Petroleum and President of Mesa Asset and controls the related Mesa entities. - 2.
-This appeal was heard on an expedited basis in light of the pending Mesa tender offer and
+T. Boone Pickens, Jr., is President and Chairman of the Board of Mesa Petroleum and President of Mesa Asset and controls the related Mesa entities.